android/platform-samples/samples/user-interface/haptics/README.md

 ## Bounce

-This example showcases the the PRIMITIVE_THUD as an example of using vibration effects to simulate physical interactions.
+This example showcases the PRIMITIVE_THUD as an example of using vibration effects to simulate physical interactions.
 In the example the ball drops with multiple bounces, playing the primitive at a decreased intensity each time.